apache/cassandra-java-driver/changelog/README.md

 - [improvement] Use same pool implementation for protocol v2 and v3 (JAVA-738).
 - [improvement] Support CONTAINS / CONTAINS KEY in QueryBuilder (JAVA-677)
+- [improvement] Add USING options in mapper for delete and save operations (JAVA-477/JAVA-540)

 Merged from 2.0 branch: